JohnProg/firebase-react-app/README.md

 # firebase-react-app
-Web app built with reactJS in ES6.
+Web app built with reactJS, firebase and Rebase in ES6.